wilki2021/tssbutil/README.md

 ## Installation

+tssbutil of course depends on TSSB.
+Follow the link above to the download page and then place the `tssb64.exe` link in your PATH somewhere.

-tssbutil depends on Python and the pywinauto package.
+tssbutil also depends on Python and the pywinauto package.
 As TSSB is a windows- only package, it is assumed that the installation and usage will occur on a Windows platform (although parsers are cross-platform and should work in any environment).